thepieterdc/dodona-plugin-vscode/README.md

 ![FilterYears](assets/filter-years-example.png)

-Course id's can be found at the end of a course's URL, and should be separated by comma's.
-For example, to only show courses with id's `123` and `456`, you would use `123,456`.
+Course ids can be found at the end of a course's URL, and should be separated by commas.
+For example, to only show courses with ids `123` and `456`, you would use `123,456`.

 ![FilterCourses](assets/filter-courses-example.png)